 News reports indicate that Stringer did well in the service.
-A May 1943 story in the Los Angeles Times said that soldiering was his “greatest thrill” and he was named Soldier of the Month at Williams.
-At the time of the story, Lou had a .425 average playing for the Williams Field Fliers.
+A May 1943 story in the Los Angeles Times said that soldiering was his “greatest thrill” and he was named Soldier of the Month at Williams Field.6 At the time of the story, Lou had a .425 average playing for the Williams Field Fliers.

 Back from the war, Stringer played second, short, and third for the Cubs in 1946, but got only 209 at-bats, hitting .244.
-Cubs manager Charlie Grimm “never liked me,” he says.
+Cubs manager Charlie Grimm “never liked me,” he said.
 Stringer was released to the Angels in January 1947 and the team won the Pacific Coast League pennant.
 Lou batted .293, driving in 72 runs.
 In February 1948, the Cubs sold him for the $10,000 waiver price to the New York Giants, who assigned his contract to the Hollywood Stars, also in the Coast League.
 The club played just 15 minutes from his house.
 It was another season he very much enjoyed, this time hitting an even .333 and leading the league with 50 doubles, while driving in 99 runs.
 At season’s end, he was named both the team’s MVP and the “most popular player.”
 Manager Jimmy Dykes quit on August 28 and Stringer took over as player-manager.
 But right after Hollywood finished its season, the Red Sox purchased his contract, and he wasted no time getting to Boston.
 He’d finished up playing a doubleheader against Sacramento on September 19, took a plane that night, and found himself in a ball game in Detroit the evening of September 20.
 The Los Angeles Times story said that the Stars manager had been “fired” but he was fired “upward, like a space rocket.
-The Boston Red Sox bought him to help in their frantic fight for the American League pennant.”
+The Boston Red Sox bought him to help in their frantic fight for the American League pennant.”7

 He got into four games, and only had one hit in 11 times at the plate, but it was a home run.
 The Sox had another second baseman, named Bobby Doerr, and Stringer found himself in a utility role behind Doerr, Vern Stephens, and Johnny Pesky.